fatemehsrz/ML_Concepts/README.md

    - Tune learning rate from 1-e5 to 0.1

-  - Gradient exploding  occurs when the loss value grows exponential during training.
+ - Gradient exploding  occurs when the loss value grows exponentially during training.
 It cause the large update to the weights and weights become NaN or infinity.
 How to resolve gradient exploding

    - Use batch normalization
    - Decrease number of layers in the model